 To accentuate the natural beauty of your face, follow these important steps:

-Suggestions: Bobbi Brown Hydrating Face Cream, Bobbi Brown Hydrating Eye Cream, you can find them
+Suggestions: Bobbi Brown Hydrating Face Cream, Bobbi Brown Hydrating Eye Cream.

 The trick to pulling off the natural look is to have the appearance of a flawless face.
 Thus, concealer is VERY important.
 Use concealer to cover any discoloration you have, especially dark circles.
 Use a concealer brush or pat on with your fingers.
 Go for a yellow concealer to cover especially dark circles.